cloudflare/template-registry/CONTRIBUTING.md

 ### Boilerplate Only

 1. Host a public repo, and then test your project by running `wrangler generate https://github.com/<you>/<id>`.
-2. Hava a developer from Cloudflare's DX team review your code
+2. Have a developer from Cloudflare's DX team review your code